 | read_memory_region | Read raw bytes from a memory region - useful for extracting embedded data or encoded payloads |

-Each script has a default 180-second timeout (configurable up to 13 minutes for complex analyses) and results are cached by sample SHA256.
+Each script has a default 10-minute timeout (configurable up to 13 minutes for complex analyses) and results are cached by sample SHA256.
 Ghidra projects persist across messages within the same chat session via sandbox pause/resume, so follow-up queries reuse the already-analysed project.

 .NET Analysis

-Specialised tools for .NET assemblies using ILSpyCMD 9.1 and monodis.
+Specialised tools for .NET assemblies using ILSpyCMD and monodis.
 Available on Pro and Max tiers.

 | Operation | What It Does |